YVRDev/policies/citizen_code_of_conduct.md

 ## 8. Addressing Grievances

-If you have been banned from YVRDev and feel that it has been done falsely, email [kalv@vanruby.org](mailto:kalv@vanruby.org) and the YVRDev admins will review your appeal.
+If you have been banned from YVRDev and feel that it has been done falsely, please get in touch with an admin outside of the Slack community and the YVRDev admins will review your appeal.

 ## 9. Scope